genropy/genropy_saved/docs/genro/database/index.rst

           .. _WingIDE: http://www.wingware.com/

-        More information in the :ref:`sites_index` section
+        More information in the :ref:`sites` section

 .. _project_section_index: